5l1v3r1/packetgen-wiki/SNMP.md

 ASN.1 provides basic objects, such as: integers, many kinds of strings, floats, booleans.
 It also provides some container objects (sequences and sets).
 They all are defined in Universal class.
-A protocol may defined others objects, which will be grouped in the Context class.For example, SNMP defines GetRequest-PDU object in this class.
-They also exist Private and Application classes.
+A protocol may defined others objects, which will be grouped in the Context class.
+For example, SNMP defines GetRequest-PDU object in this class.
+There is also Private and Application classes.

 Each basic object has a tag, used by the encoding rules.
 For example, Boolean has tag value 1, Integer has tag value 2.